Construction of the Lax pairs for the delay Lotka-Volterra and delay Toda lattice equations and their reductions to delay Painleve equations

+\begin{section}{Conclusions} In this paper, we investigated several delay soliton equations, and showed reductions of them lead to delay Painlev\'e equations.
+Then, applying the reductions to determinant solutions of delay soliton equations, we derived several determinant solutions of autonomous versions of delay Painlev\'e equations.

-\begin{section}{Conclusions} In the previous sections, we construct the Lax pairs and infinite conserved quantities of the delay LV and its discrete analogue.
+In sections \ref{sec_disLV} to \ref{sec_contiTL}, we constructed the Lax pairs and infinite conserved quantities of the delay LV and delay Toda lattice equations and their discrete analogues.
 Generalizing these discussions, we can summarize a method for constructing Lax pairs and conserved quantities of delay soliton equations as follows. \begin{itemize} \item[1] We first derive a B\"{a}cklund transformation of a discrete analogue of a delay soliton equation.
-As normal, it can be derived by a reduction of the B\"{a}cklund transformation of the DAGTE~\cite{Hirota1,Miwa1}. \item[2] By defining $\psi$ as we did in previous sections, the linear problem of $\psi$ and the Lax pair of the discrete-time delay soliton equation is obtained. \item[3] Because the compatibility condition of the Lax equations includes the delay $\al$, we define a new linear operator $\bar{\mathcal{N}}$ such as (\ref{dlydisLVop0}) in order to remove the delay $\al$ from the compatibility condition. \item[4] Calculating the traces of the powers of $\bar{\mathcal{N}}$, we obtain infinite conserved quantities of the discrete-time delay soliton equation. \item[5] As the \dlydiff\ limits of the above 1 to 4, we obtain a B\"{a}cklund transformation, Lax pair, and conserved quantities of the continuous delay soliton equation.
-We remark that applying the \dlydiff\ limit yields quite complicated results of conserved quantities since $\al$ goes to $\infty$.
-It is difficult to describe them explicitly without any conditions, however they can be represented simply by using the time-ordered product. \end{itemize}
+As normal, it can be derived by a reduction of the B\"{a}cklund transformation of the DAGTE~\cite{Hirota1,Miwa1}. \item[2] By defining $\psi$ as the division of the two solutions of the B\"{a}cklund transformation, the linear problem of $\psi$ and the Lax pair of the discrete-time delay soliton equation is obtained. \item[3] Because the compatibility condition of the Lax equations includes the delay $\alpha$, we define a new linear operator $\bar{\mathcal{N}}$ such as (\ref{dlydisLVop0}) in order to remove the delay $\alpha$ from the compatibility condition. \item[4] Calculating the traces of the powers of $\bar{\mathcal{N}}$, we obtain infinite conserved quantities of the discrete-time delay soliton equation. \item[5] As the delay-differential limits of the above 1 to 4, we obtain a B\"{a}cklund transformation, Lax pair, and conserved quantities of the continuous delay soliton equation.
+We remark that applying the delay-differential limit yields complicated results of conserved quantities since the parameter $\alpha$, which represents the number of operators consisting of $\bar{\mathcal{N}}$, goes to $\infty$.
+It is difficult to calculate them explicitly without any conditions, however they can be represented simply by using the time-ordered product. \end{itemize}

 We note that another version of the delay LV equation and its discrete analogue (which are different from the ones addressed in this paper) were proposed before by Sekiguchi \textit{et al}~\cite{Sekiguchi} with their $LR$ formulations.
-In future studies, we would like to reveal a relationship between these delay LV equations and the Lax pairs derived in this paper.
+In future studies, we should reveal a relationship between the Lax pairs of these delay LV equations.